SJ50/aws-sa-pro/README.md

 # aws-sa-pro
-Course Files for AWS Certified Solutions Architect - Professional - Adrian Cantrill
+Course Files for AWS Certified Solutions Architect - Professional - Adrian Cantrill, , including BASH scripts to create, work and delete hands on environments

 If you find something wrong feel free to let me know at sapro-feedback@cantrill.io